Ear Infection In Toddlers: Causes, Symptoms And Treatment

 • Labyrinthitis: Chronic middle ear infection can cause pathogens to pass into the inner ear and infect the vital inner ear bone called labyrinth, causing labyrinthitis.
 The bone is crucial for maintaining body balance and hearing, thus any infection to it can severely impair hearing and movement (18).

 • Meningitis: Pathogens from the middle ear can pass into the skull bone called mastoid from where they can find their way into the brain.
-Once in brain, the pathogen infects the outer membrane of the brain called meninges thus causing the disease meningitis.
+Once in the brain, the pathogen infects the outer membrane of the brain called meninges thus causing the disease meningitis.
 This condition is rare and may occur if the ear infection is entirely ignored and not treated (19).

 Treatment is essential, but parents also wonder if natural home remedies alleviate the pain caused by the ear infection.